Super Bowl I: Second quarter

-Early in the second quarter, Kansas City drove 66 yards in six plays, featuring a 31-yard reception by the receiver Otis Taylor, to tie the game on a seven-yard pass to Curtis McClinton from quarterback Len Dawson.
-But the Packers responded on their next drive, advancing 73 yards down the field and scoring on fullback Jim Taylor's 14-yard touchdown run with the team's famed Packers sweep play.
-Taylor's touchdown run was the first in Super Bowl history.
-This drive was again highlighted by Starr's key passes.
-He hit McGee for 10 yards on third and five; Dale for 15 on third and ten; Fleming for 11 on third and five; and Pitts for 10 yards on third and seven to set up Taylor's TD run on the next play.
+Kansas City forced a three-and-out to start the second quarter, then got on the board with a six-play, 66-yard scoring drive, featuring passes by Dawson to Garrett for 15 yards, and to wide receiver Otis Taylor for 31 yards, which set up 1st-and-goal for the Chiefs at the Packers' 7-yard line.
+Dawson then threw a 7-yard touchdown pass to fullback Curtis McClinton to tie the game, 7–7.
+But the Packers responded with a 73-yard scoring drive on their next possession, which was again highlighted by Starr's key passes.
+On the third play of the drive, Starr appeared to complete a 64-yard touchdown pass to Dale, but this was nullified by a false start penalty against Green Bay.
+As the drive continued, however, Starr converted four straight third downs; he hit McGee for 10 yards on 3rd-and-6, then Dale for 15 on 3rd-and-10, then Fleming for 11 on 3rd-and-5, and then Pitts for 10 on 3rd-and-7 to set up fullback Jim Taylor's 14-yard touchdown run with the team's famed Packers sweep play.
+Taylor's rushing touchdown was the first in Super Bowl history.

-Dawson was sacked for an eight-yard loss on the first play of the Chiefs' next drive, but he followed it up with four consecutive completions for 58 yards, including a 27-yarder to Chris Burford.
-This set up Mercer's 31-yard field goal to make the score 14–10 at the end of the half.
+On the first play of the Chiefs' next drive, defensive end Lionel Aldridge and defensive tackle Henry Jordan shared a sack on Dawson for an 8-yard loss, but he followed it up with four consecutive completions for 58 yards, including a 27-yard pass to wide receiver Chris Burford.
+This set up Mercer's 31-yard field goal to cut the Chiefs' deficit to 14–10 at the end of the half.

 At halftime, the Chiefs appeared to have a chance to win.
-Many people watching the game were surprised how close the score was and how well the AFL's champions were playing.
+Many people watching the game were surprised at how close the score was and how well the AFL's champions were playing.
 Kansas City outgained Green Bay in total yards, 181–164, and had 11 first downs compared to the Packers' nine.
 The Chiefs were exuberant at halftime.
 Hank Stram said later, "I honestly thought we would come back and win it."
 The Packers were disappointed with the quality of their play in the first half.
 "The coach was concerned", said defensive end Willie Davis later.
 Lombardi told them the game plan was sound, but that they had to tweak some things and execute better.